-Recorded Music NZ has released the 2017 Economic Contribution of the Music Industry report.
-The report was commissioned by Recorded Music NZ with the support of industry organisations APRA AMCOS and The NZ Music Commission and conducted by PWC.
+Recorded Music NZ has released the report on the Economic Contribution of the Music Industry in 2019 and 2020.
+The report was commissioned by Recorded Music NZ with the support of APRA AMCOS and The NZ Music Commission and conducted by PWC.
 The report combines two years of data – there was no report in 2020.